-To provide life-saving needs of a daily meal, clean water, healthcare, clothing, educational assistance, and vocational training for children and young adults living in Mirebalais, Haiti that will prepare them for responsible lives in their community after graduating from high school.
+The mission of the Haiti Micah Project (HMP) is to provide life-saving needs of a daily meal, clean water, healthcare, clothing, educational assistance, and vocational training for children and young adults living in Mirebalais, Haiti, that will prepare them for responsible and purposeful lives in their nation and community.

-The Haiti Micah Project is a Christian organization committed to addressing the needs of over 500 impoverished and uneducated children in Haiti.
-It began in response to the challenge of street children and families at risk living in Mirebalais, Haiti, a city located in the Central Plateau.
-On 2005 city leaders requested help from the Rev. Joseph Constant, a Haitian American Episcopal priest, living in Alexandria.
-Virginia.
-The HMP nonprofit was established and incorporated in the Commonwealth of Virginia and in Haiti.
+The Haiti Micah Project is a faith based organization committed to addressing the needs of over 500 impoverished and uneducated children in Mirebalais, Haiti, a city located in the Central Plateau.
+In 2005 city leaders requested help from the Rev. Joseph Constant, a Haitian-American Episcopal priest, living in Alexandria, Virginia.
+That year, Father Joseph founded the HMP was established and incorporated in the Commonwealth of Virginia and in Haiti.
 It is tax exempt under section 501(c)(3) of the Internal Revenue Code and is not under the auspices of any church, denomination, or government affiliation.

-Now in 2018, the number of children currently living in the home range from 28-30.
 The children attend several schools in Mirebalais.
-They receive 24-hour care by a staff of six adults, that includes an English tutor.
+They receive 24-hour care by a staff of eight adults, that includes an English tutor.
 The children thrive in their new environment and respond well to the loving care of our staff.
-The children have significantly improved their academic skills and have dreams beyond high school.
 Many are at the top of their class and are learning to speak Haitian Creole, French, Spanish, and English.